Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 CWE-665:Improper Initialization

-The software does not follow the proper procedures for initializing a resource, which might leave the resource in an improper state when it is accessed or used.
-This can have security implications when the associated resource is expected to have certain properties or values, such as a variable that determines whether a user has been authenticated or not.
+The software does not follow the proper procedures for initialising a resource, which might leave the resource in an improper state when it is accessed or used.
+This can have security implications when the associated resource is expected to have certain properties or values, such as a variable determining whether a user has been authenticated.

 C#